• Skip to primary navigation

 • You can replace the ground almonds with ground walnuts.

-• For a nut-free version, use ground sunflower seeds instead of ground almonds.
+• For a nut-free version, use ground sunflower seeds instead of ground almonds and use a nut-free plant-based milk.

 Other ingredients you can add